springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports</td>
 <td>
-Colour alone is not used to convey information on these pages.
+Colour alone is not used to convey information in the pages of this product.

 Links and icons may use colour to indicate hover or active states.
 These are supplemented with visible focus rings and/or text decoration underlines and/or luminosity differences per WAI techniques [G183](https://www.w3.org/WAI/WCAG21/Techniques/general/G183) and [C15](https://www.w3.org/WAI/WCAG21/Techniques/css/C15).
 </td>